Efficient Query Re-optimization with Judicious Subquery Selections: Related Work

 \subsubsection{Continuous-query-based System}

-Continuous-Query-based, or CQ-based, systems are used for queries that will run many times or a very long time, which is prevalent in the data stream systems.
-Although CQ-based systems also support variable execution p-lan during execution, however, there is a huge gap between CQ-base systems and our work.
-CQ-base systems pay attention to the runtime change of stream characteristics and system conditions, rather than cardinality estimation error for a given query.
+Continuous-Query-based, or CQ-based, systems are used for queries that will run many times or a very long time, which is prevalent in data stream systems.
+Compared to other adaptive query processing, CQ-base systems pay attention to the runtime change of stream characteristics and system conditions, rather than cardinality estimation errors of a given query.